 You can apply for a Tier 2 (Sportsperson) visa if all of the following apply:

-- you’re an elite sportsperson or qualified coach recognised by your sport’s governing body as internationally established at the highest level
+- you’re an elite sportsperson or qualified coach, who’s recognised by your sport’s governing body as being at the highest level of your profession internationally

 - your sport’s governing body is endorsing your application